causalnet/autojdk-maven-plugin/README.md

 requires Java version `[11, 12)` and you only have JDK 17 and JDK 21 installed, AutoJDK will still attempt to download even with a `never` policy, once.

+### Custom repositories

+By default, AutoJDK downloads JDKs using the
+[Foojay JDK discovery service](https://github.com/foojayio/discoapi).
+However it is possible to download JDKs from custom remote Maven repositories instead.
+This may be desirable in a corporate locked-down environment for example.